 Balance is also about boundaries.
 Working mothers need to determine how much time they want to devote to working and how much time to mothering.
 Working mothers should focus on being completely present in either activity during the designated times and to never allow one to impede on the other.
 This means no late nights at the office and no bringing the kids to the office with you.

 Another common trap that is easy for parents to fall into is dictatorship parenthood.
 It’s not our fault, we are just following the example of the generations before us who dictated rules and doled out punishments to teach us right and wrong.

 But our parents also worked hard to build more empathy in us which has shifted the way that we parent as a society.
 Overall we are more empathetic parents, seeking to understand our children and guide them with compassion instead of simply enforcing rules.
 Unfortunately, it is pretty easy to fall back into familiar routines and lose some of that empathy when parenting gets tough.

 Luckily our kids are wonderfully forgiving people.
 Make a habit of reflecting on your interactions with your children and improve your responses for the next time.
-This will make you more aware and more present as a parent, allowing you to decide to be more passionate.
-Download a free set of encouragement cards for tips on parenting with love here.
+This will make you more aware and more present as a parent, allowing you to decide to be more compassionate.

 If you have corrected the same behavior dozens of times and your child still seems intent to engage, it can be infuriating.
 Feelings of embarrassment, frustration, and disappointment often bubble over into anger.
 These parenting failures typically leave you feeling like a bad mom.